SondagesPro/LS-getStatInSurvey/README.md

 To use this number in Expression manager : you must use the quote : for example `{if(('[Q.nb.A1]'-100)>0,"There are "+('[Q.nb.A1]'-100)+" before this answer is quota out","This answer is quota out")}` .

-**This system is not compatible with LimeSurvey 3 and up version.In LimeSurvey 3 version : you can't not use the value inside Expression Manager.
-In next 4.X version : this system come back.**
+**You can not use this system in expression manager for answer part in LimeSurvey 3 and up.**

 **Relevance equation can not use this replacement**.

 ## Installation

-This plugin is tested with LimeSurvey 2.06 and 2.65.
+This plugin is tested with LimeSurvey 2.06,2.65 and 3.15.5

 ### Via GIT
 - Go to your LimeSurvey Directory (version up to 2.06 only)